YousafZahid1/YousafZahid1/README.md

 - **🕹️ Spaced Invaders**
   A retro-style arcade game inspired by classic "Space Invaders."
 Developed using Python and Pygame, it features player controls, score tracking, and animated enemies.
+- ** Stock Predictor**
+  A machine learning project that classifies stock movement into 5 categories based on daily price change and Google Trends search data using logistic regression.

 ---